evolvingstuff/vdw2/content/posts/genes-are-one-of-the-reasons-for-low-response-to-vitamin-d.md

 ## See also VitaminDWiki

-* <a href="/posts/reasons-for-low-response-to-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Reasons for low response to vitamin D">Reasons for low response to vitamin D</a>  genes about 30% - some other causes are much more important
+* [Reasons for low response to vitamin D](/posts/reasons-for-low-response-to-vitamin-d)  genes about 30% - some other causes are much more important

 * [Vitamin D Binding Protein special Issue – June 2014](/posts/vitamin-d-binding-protein-special-issue)